 15 Foods I Would Stock For Sure

 When it comes to protein, it doesn’t get any better than eggs.
-You especially get more bang for your buck because you can create several meals for less than $2 a dozen.
-You’ll also need them for baking too.
+You especially get more bang for your buck because you can create several meals for around $2 a dozen, depending on the store.
+You’ll also want them for baking too since they are listed as an ingredient in so many recipes.

 Eggs that are purchased fresh don’t need to be refrigerated like the ones you pick up at the grocery store and they last for much longer too.
 In case you missed my post on eggs: How Fresh Eggs are Different From Store Bought Ones or this one: What You Need to Know About Farm Fresh Eggs